-This information is summarised from an evidence review by Candace Bagnall, Te Pou o te Whakaaro Nui, Helen Lockett, the Wise Group, Dr Ruth Cunningham, Department of Public Health, University of Otago Wellington, and Kim Arcus, Heart Foundation (2016), as part of the Ministry of Health’s review of guidance on CVD risk assessment and management within primary care.
+This summary updates the findings from an evidence review undertaken by Candace Bagnall, Te Pou o te Whakaaro Nui, Helen Lockett, the Wise Group, and Dr Ruth Cunningham, Department of Public Health, University of Otago Wellington, with support from Kim Arcus, Heart Foundation (2016), as part of the Ministry of Health’s review of guidance on CVD risk assessment and management within primary care.
 It supports the priorities of Equally Well, in working to improve the physical health of people with mental health and/or addiction problems.

-People who experience serious mental illness (SMI)*, particularly schizophrenia, have significantly reduced life expectancy and a premature mortality rate two to three times higher than the general population (1).
-It is estimated that cardiovascular disease (CVD) accounts for 40 to 50 per cent of this excess mortality (2).
-However people diagnosed with SMI are not specifically mentioned in New Zealand guidelines for assessing and managing cardiovascular risk.
+People who experience serious mental illness (SMI) , particularly schizophrenia, have significantly reduced life expectancy and a premature mortality rate two to three times higher than the general population (Cunningham et al. 2014).
+Cardiovascular disease (CVD) is a major contributor, accounting for 40-50% of premature deaths (Ringen, Engh et al., 2014).

 We reviewed the literature to identify:

-There is strong evidence to indicate that the risk of developing CVD is higher in people diagnosed with SMI (See Table 1).
+There is strong evidence to indicate that the risk of developing CVD is higher in people diagnosed with SMI (see table below).
 This increased risk is due in part to established risk factors including smoking and diet but is also related to the metabolic effects of psychotropic medication.
 Studies that controlled for known CVD risk factors still found an increased relative risk.
 Some studies have identified mental illness as an independent risk factor for CVD, specifically in psychosis (Ösby, Olsson, et al., 2014) and depression (Van der Kooy, van Hout, et al., 2007).

-Studies have found that CVD risk assessment tools underestimate cardiovascular risk for this group (9, 10).
-One study has looked at modifying risk assessment protocols specifically for this population (11).
+Studies have found that CVD risk assessment tools underestimate cardiovascular risk for this group (McLean et al., 2014; Rugulies, 2002).
+One study has looked at modifying risk assessment protocols specifically for this population (Osborn, Hardoon et al., 2015).

 Several studies point to inequities in assessment and management of CVD risk and CVD in people who experience SMI (de Hert, M., Correll et al., 2011; Smith, Martin et al., 2013).
-The evidence for specific interventions to reduce CVD risk among people with SMI is limited, although there is evidence to support behavioural and pharmacological interventions particularly in the area of weight loss (Gierisch, Nieuwsma et al., 2014; McGinty, Baller et al., 2016).
+The evidence for specific interventions to reduce CVD risk among people with SMI is limited, although there is evidence to support behavioural and pharmacological interventions, particularly in the area of weight loss (Gierisch, Nieuwsma et al., 2014; McGinty, Baller et al., 2016).

-In the only New Zealand study, the standardised mortality ratio (SMR) from CVD for people using mental health services compared to the general population was 1.69 (1).
-This is consistent with international studies which have found SMR for people with SMI from 1.6 to 2.5 (2).
-A large UK study (19) found that people with SMI aged 18-49 were three times more likely to die from heart disease as those without SMI, while in people aged 50-75 the risk was doubled.
+In the only New Zealand study, the standardised mortality ratio (SMR) from CVD for people using mental health services compared to the general population was 1.69 (Cunningham et al., 2014).
+This is consistent with international studies which have found SMR for people with SMI from 1.6 to 2.5 (Ringen et al., 2014).
+A large UK study (Osborn, Levy et al., 2007) found that people with SMI aged 18-49 were three times more likely to die from heart disease as those without SMI, while in people aged 50-75 the risk was doubled.

 The authors concluded that people who experience SMI have a greater risk of CVD than their counterparts in the general population.
 Established risk factors such as smoking and diet do not fully account for this increased risk.
 Inequities in assessment and management of CVD risk are likely contributors along with the cardio metabolic effects of particular psychotropic medications.
 In a large study of patients with schizophrenia, mood disorders or dementia, the adjusted OR acute myocardial infarction risk was 2.52 (95% CI: 2.37- 2.68) for any antipsychotic, 2.32 (95% CI: 2.17-2.47) for first generation antipsychotics, and 2.74 (95% CI: 2.49-3.02) for second generation antipsychotics (Lin et al., 2014).

-Ensuring guideline-concordant cardiovascular risk assessment and management is particularly important for this population.
-It is also necessary to bear in mind that current risk assessment tools are likely to underestimate the risk.
-The utility of adapting a general population tool to adjust for mental illness, or of creating a specific tool, should be assessed in a New Zealand context.
+(f) The utility of adapting a general population tool to adjust for mental illness, or creating a specific tool, should be assessed in a New Zealand context.

 For more information on this review please contact Dr Ruth Cunningham at firstname.lastname@example.org.